golemfactory/ansible-role-ya-provider/README.md

 ### KVM

 VM runtime requires access to `/dev/kvm` and working acceleration.
-Required steps to configure acces are in `tasks/system_setup.yml`.
+Required steps to configure access are in `tasks/system_setup.yml`.

 Note: It's possible to disable vm runtime, by removing it from `ya_provider_presets_active`.